Frequently Asked Questions (FAQs)

 Are friends and family allowed to visit basecamp?

-Will there be rest stops along the route?
+Are there pit stops on the route?